jiajialingling/CMSI387-AlvinJennaJialing/Homework/Homework02/written-exercises.md

 `1047552` and `1047553` come from the index of the last page table.
 Each page can point to 1024 frames, thus multiplying the last page, `1023` by `1024` yields the values `1047552` & `1047553`

+### 8)

+Program see loopTiming.c
+Hardware: Mac Pro computer.
+Software: Visual Studio.
+I created a char array that has 4096 element.
+I created a holder for accssed elelmet.
+I then use the time.h to time how long the inner loop took to run through all elements.
+I then printed out the total time used.

 ### 9)

 There are `8 processes` from the C program, `2 processes` from bash. `10 total processes`